rjbaw/RLbaxter/README.md

 How to use:

-1. Pull the lastest dated image from docker hub
+1. Pull the latest dated image from docker hub
 2. Clone this repository
 3. ./run-repository.sh
 4. To enable/disable robot: